SEO Not Sure Where to Start: A Guide to Succeeding

 Everything you do SEO-wise will depend on your current situation.
 In the introduction, we used a very dramatic scenario in which people wonder where to start with SEO.
 There are innumerable different situations in which you might find yourself doing the same.

-Before you can do anything, you have to analyze your position.
+Before you can do anything, you have to analyze your position in google search results.

 Ahrefs and Moz provide very useful keyword research tools that you can use to find out what people are searching for and how competitive various keywords and key phrases are.
 For example, you might find that a key phrase such as “affordable life insurance” is far more searched for than the key phrase “cheap life insurance”.
 Sometimes the competition for certain keywords will be so stiff that you will be looking for similar alternatives.